nguyenmp/docs-v2/content/influxdb/v2.0/reference/beta-17-upgrade-guide.md

 This post describes the process to upgrade from an existing InfluxDB 2.0 instance (beta 16 or earlier) to InfluxDB beta 17.

-Depending on how you have things set up and how important the data stored in InfluxDB is, you can pick and choose parts of this guide that make sense to you.
+Depending on how you have things set up and how important the data stored in InfluxDB is, you can choose the parts of this guide that make sense to you.

 ### Why is this manual process required?